Oct 5, 2020

 Step 5: Regularly optimize your customer journey map

-According to Aberdeen Group’s Customer Journey Mapping: Lead the Way to Advocacy 2016 report, organizations experience a 16.8% decrease in the size of the sales cycle when a user journey map is developed, implemented, and maintained successfully.
+According to a 2016 report, the Aberdeen Group’s Customer Journey Mapping: Lead the Way to Advocacy, organizations experienced a 16.8% decrease in the size of the sales cycle when a user journey map is developed, implemented, and maintained successfully.
 Although the process of creating a customer journey map can be a timely endeavor for digital marketers, it provides unparalleled value for both your brand and your customers.